-„Postsadness Taipei“ is a documentary project using photography along with text to capture Taipei´s ongoing change amidst an authoritarian past and an uncertain future.
-It explores the interplay between social and urban transformation.
+The research-based book project "Postsadness Taipei" combines photography with text to study Taipei´s ongoing change amidst an authoritarian past and an uncertain future.
+With a focus on the social landscape of Taipei, it explores the interplay between societal and urban transformation.

 Taiwan has achieved a remarkable peaceful transition from dictatorship to democracy since the lift of martial law in 1987.
 At the same time, in the 1990s, the greater Taipei area began to emerge as a node in the global urban network.
 Societal change and rapid urbanization shaped the face of Taiwan´s capital city and led to a complex urban environment which is characterized by a close proximity between the old and the new.
 Today, Taipei is the most cosmopolitan, progressive and open-minded place in East Asia, but the city is facing challenges: political legacies from the White Terror era, a growing social inequality and the cross-strait conflict which threatens the city´s liberal atmosphere and the democratic rights of its citizens.